Skip to main content

 Our own childhoods behave in a similar way.
 They have their own moods, phases, and flavors all shaped by the colors and textures of our environment at the time, as though we are the main characters in a movie staged by an unseen director whose vision changes from season to season.
 One of the reasons we love returning to the media we engaged with as children is that these texts are fixed, perfectly preserved just as we remembered them back when we were five.
 Stepping into these time capsules helps us imagine that we can go back to that innocence.

-My friends who know that I'm an aspiring film critic (they're usually the same group that know I'm big into things like Disney and Harry Potter) often ask me whether I think this kind of nostalgic daliance is okay or even healthy.
-After I direct this crowd to either my Roger Rabbit/Detective Pikachu comparison or my take on the Disney Remakes, I usually gave a slight variation of the same answer: remembering what it was like to be a kid is healthy insomuch as it helps you align with your childhood ideals.
-It becomes a vice when you start trying to return to a world where memorizing all the spells in Harry Potter was your only concern.
-It becomes an asset if you remember what it was like the first time you understood what it meant when Dumbledore told Harry that it is our choices, not our abilities, that determine our destiny.
+My friends who know that I'm a film critic (they're usually the same group that know I'm big into things like Disney and Harry Potter) often ask me whether I think this kind of nostalgic dalliance is okay or even healthy.
+After I direct this crowd to either my Roger Rabbit/Detective Pikachu comparison or my take on the Disney Remakes, I usually gave a slight variation of the same answer: remembering what it was like to be a kid becomes a vice when you start trying to return to a world where memorizing all the spells in Harry Potter was your only concern.
+It becomes an advantage insomuch as it helps you realign with those childhood ideals--when you remember what it was like the first time you understood what it meant when Dumbledore told Harry that it is our choices, not our abilities, that determine our destiny.

 Because we're forgetting the other author of Harry Potter's story--the audience.
 We're ultimately the ones who decide whether Harry Potter grows up.